Non-specific interstitial pneumonia: Causes

 It has been suggested that idiopathic nonspecific interstitial pneumonia has an autoimmune mechanism, and is a possible complication of undifferentiated connective tissue disease; however, not enough research has been done at this time to find a cause.
 Patients with NSIP will often have other unrelated lung diseases like COPD or emphysema, along with other auto-immune disorders.

 Diagnosis

-A full clinical diagnosis can only be made from a lung biopsy of the tissue, fully best performed by a VATS, done by a cardio-thoracic surgeon.
-Some pulmonologists may first attempt a bronchoscopy; however, this frequently fails to give a full or correct diagnosis.
+Diagnosis is made via a multi-disciplinary team review of patient history, imaging, lung function testing, and in some cases a surgical lung biopsy.
+While a lung biopsy is the gold standard, some clinicians opt against this due to the risks of the procedure.

 Lung biopsies performed on patients with NSIP reveal two different disease patterns – cellular and fibrosing – which are associated with different prognoses.
 The cellular pattern displays chronic inflammation with minimal fibrosis.
 The fibrosing pattern displays interstitial fibrosis with various inflammation levels.
 Both patterns are uniform and lack the prominent fibroblastic foci that are found in other types of idiopathic interstitial pneumonia.

 Treatment

-Commonly used drugs include prednisone, imuran, and cellcept.
-For active cases of pneumonia for these patients, Levaquin is a commonly used antibiotic.
-Almost all patients with NSIP will be on oxygen.
+The mainstay of treatment is corticosteroids such as prednisolone, with immunosuppressant medications such as azathioprine, and mycophenolate added in some cases.
+Some patients may require oxygen as their disease progresses.